wernerdegroot/applicatives/README.md

 }
 ```

-When you compile, an interface named `CompletableFuturesOverloads` will be generated.
-This interface will have overloads for the `combine`-method which accept three or more `CompletableFuture`s to combine.
-If you want, you can specify how many overloads you'll need with the attribute `maxArity`.
+You may wonder about the interface `CompletableFuturesOverloads` that this class implements.
+Where does that come from?
+And what does it contain?
+When you compile, the interface `CompletableFuturesOverloads` is generated for you.
+It contains many overloads for the `combine`-method that accept three or more `CompletableFuture`s to combine.
+If you want, you can specify how many overloads you'll need with `@Covariant`'s attribute `maxArity`.

 With these overloads in our toolbox, combining four `CompletableFuture`s is as easy as combining two: